DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 ## Teachers' pension scheme

-The teachers’ pension scheme is one of the most generous in the country.
+The teachers’ pension scheme is one of the most generous in the country which includes an employer contribution of 23.6%.

 It is a 'defined benefit' pension and is:

 * based on your teaching salary rather than the amount of money you pay in
 * registered with HM Revenue and Customs - so your contributions are tax-free